edwinhuish/docker-warp/README.md

 You can configure the container through the following environment variables:

+- `WARP_MAX_RETRIES`: The retry times to test the WARP status.
+The default is 3.

-- `WARP_SLEEP`: The time to wait for the WARP daemon to start, in seconds.
+- `WARP_RETRY_INTERVAL`: The time to test the WARP status, in seconds.
 The default is 2 seconds.
-If the time is too short, it may cause the WARP daemon to not start before using the proxy, resulting in the proxy not working properly.
-If the time is too long, it may cause the container to take too long to start.
-If your server has poor performance, you can increase this value appropriately.

 - `WARP_LICENSE_KEY`: The license key of the WARP client, which is optional.
 If you have subscribed to WARP+ service, you can fill in the key in this environment variable.
 If you have not subscribed to WARP+ service, you can ignore this environment variable.